damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 Currently, all discussion regarding this is carried out in a thread within the Official Obsidian Discord.
 For more information please head over there: https://discord.com/channels/686053708261228577/1291469509336502272

+# ✅ Current Progress

+(All current goals are subject to change and are provided as a general idea so far. 📌 = Currently being worked on.)

+## Understanding the Current State
+- [x] Round up all currently available Obsidian themes in the Theme Store and check for Alternative Checkboxes implementations.
+If Alternative Checkboxes present:
+	- [x] Define the use case (Syntax and Meaning).
+	- [x] Add the theme to the vault if it has Alternative Checkboxes.
+	- [x] Include link for the Repository, Documentation (if any) and Code used to implement them.
+> **Outcome:** Identified 44/282 themes which use a form of Alternative Checkboxes (at the time).

+- [ ] 📌 Review collected data to identify the current "standard" use cases for each checkbox type; given syntax and it's assigned meaning.
+Also, take note of other alternative meanings and how many themes use those.
+- [ ] 📌 Review the CSS from each theme to identify the patterns used to implement the feature.

+## Creating a Reference Set
+- [ ] Decide on the initial set of Checkboxes.
+	- [ ] Possibly use a Tier system which rates the checkboxes based on the percentage of the cross theme support therefore their popularity.
+- [ ] Best practices / conventions.
+	- [ ] Agreed syntax / meaning.
+	- [ ] Agreed icons to represent the checkbox?
+	- [ ] Agreed colours?
+- [ ] Assure that all plugins which interact with Alternative Checkboxes are setup to support the Reference Set.
+Provide any help / adapt based on feedback.

+## CSS Guidelines for Implementation
+- [ ] Barebones CSS Implementation of the Reference Set.
+	- [ ] Decide if the implementation provides example icons (likely [Lucide](https://lucide.dev/) to match existing Obsidian icons).
+	- [ ] Naming convention for CSS Variables.
+- [ ] General guidelines for Theme Developers to help users with using the Checkboxes they want to use.
+	- [ ] Allow users to fully disable the Theme's Checkbox implementation if the user prefers to use their own (likely a CSS snippet).
+This might include adding a Style Settings Toggle, providing the Alternative Checkbox feature as an optional CSS Snippet independent of the Theme's CSS or making sure the implementation within the Theme is easily overwritable by a CSS Snippet.

+## Adaptation Guidelines / Tools
+- [ ] Reach out to Theme Developers which Alternative Checkbox implementation doesn't align with the Reference Set to see if they are willing to adapt.
+- [ ] Create a plan for helping uses to convert their notes when a theme changes the Alternative Checkbox/es.
+	- [ ] Methods / Plugins / Tools required to convert user's existing notes to match the Reference Set or adapt to the changes which a theme implements to align with the Reference Set.
+	- [ ] Methods of effectively notifying changes by Theme devs to users: Notes in Settings, Changelogs, hovering over Help icon, etc.

 # 🗃️ Usage

 This repository serves as a central place for all the files relevant to the discussion.
 It's intended to be used directly as an Obsidian Vault.
 All themes and snippets that include Alternative Checkboxes are pre-installed for ease of testing.
 The following Community plugins are also included: